Requirements for the Spanish Major

 these “critical content courses.”
 Minimum grades are noted in parentheses:

 • Transfer into the program from another program within the College is based upon the following performance standards in these “foundational courses.”
-Minimum grades are noted in parentheses: SPA 203/Intermediate Oral Proficiency or SPA 210/Spanish for Heritage Speakers (B-); and SPA 211 Composition and Grammar Review (B-).
+Minimum grades are noted in parentheses: SPA 203/Intermediate Oral Proficiency or SPA 210/Spanish for Heritage Speakers (B-); SPA 211 Intermediate Writing Proficiency (B-) and SPA 215/Spanish Phonetics (B-)

 • These minimum grades must be achieved in order to advance